Norman Graham (civil servant): Life

 In 1964 became Secretary to the Scottish Education Department, succeeding Sir William Arbuckle.
 This move coincided with the Labour Party control of the country under Harold Wilson.
 The promised autonomy of the Scottish education system (guaranteed in the Act of Union 1707) was held not to apply in this capacity and the Labour push for comprehensive schools was rolled out.
 Graham had to look at the ongoing practice of local schools charging fees.
 Some schools, such as his alma mater Glasgow High School had to abolish all fees or lose their government funding.
 This move drew a clear line between self-supporting (fee-paying) private schools, and free state schools.
 Later his prime task was the updating of the school curriculum and the raising of the minimum school leaving age from 14 to 16.
 This change raised the expectations of what was required from teachers and required more classrooms and teachers to accommodate the additional numbers of students created in this change.
 In combination with the baby boom most schools required expansion.
 This took years to organise and only came in as law in 1973.
 Graham also oversaw the creation of weekday hostel accommodation for secondary school children from the Scottish islands who had to come to the mainland for education.
 From 1966 to 1969 he worked with Lord Wheatley on the Royal Commission on Local Government in Scotland setting out how local authorities would administer schools and education.

 In relation to tertiary (university) education the Robbins Report of 1964 expanded the number of Scottish Universities from 4 to 8.
 Graham was involved in the administration of this process.
 The largest of these new universities was Strathclyde University but also creating Stirling University as a wholly new entity.
 In Edinburgh Heriot Watt College was upgraded to Heriot-Watt University and in Dundee the satellite branch of St Andrews University was given independent status as Dundee University.
 Both Stirling and Heriot-Watt awarded him honorary doctorates.

-He was knighted for services to the country by Queen Elizabeth II in 1971.
+He was knighted for services to the country by Queen Elizabeth II in the 1971 Birthday Honours.
 In 1972 he was elected a Fellow of the Royal Society of Edinburgh.

 He retired in 1973 at age 60.
 In 1974. linked to his love of golf he was created Chairman of the newly created St Andrews Links Trust, overseeing the running of the several golf courses in St Andrews (including the Royal and Ancient).
 When he retired from this role in 1984 he was given free membership of all these clubs for life.

 He died in North Berwick on 25 February 2010.

 Family

 In 1949 he married Catherine ("Kitty") Mary Strathie.
-They had two sons and two daughters.
+They had two sons and one daughter.

 From 1952 until retirement they lived in a custom-built house on Kings Road in Longniddry, east of Edinburgh, designed by Edinburgh architects Reiach & Hall.